 The course has been designed to service both local and international veterinarians and wildlife management specialists.
 The week’s lectures and practicals culminate in both a written and oral exam.
 Upon successful completion of the examinations, candidates will receive a course certificate for the Chemical & Physical Restraint of Wildlife, those who fail will get a certificate of attendance.
 Veterinarians do not have to write the exam and sit orals but are encouraged to do so.

 The Malilangwe Wildlife Estate has been host to the course since 2000.
 Malilangwe is a large multi-use game ranch situated in the Chiredzi District of south-east Zimbabwe, an area known as the ‘lowveld’.
 The reserve is operated under the Malilangwe Trust, a non-profit Zimbabwean organization dedicated to both wildlife and environmental conservation, and rural development.
-The estate has a large amount of wildlife, including elephant, hippo, buffalo, eland, giraffe, lion, wild dog and many other species that have been introduced onto the land by the Trust.
+The estate has a large amount of wildlife, including elephant, hippo, buffalo, eland, giraffe, lion, wild dog, black and white rhino and many other species that have been introduced onto the land by the Trust.

 This course represents the evolution of ideas, knowledge, and experience over the last 30 years that can only be of benefit to the wildlife industry in southern Africa and those professionals around the world working with captive or free-ranging wild animals.
 In addition, this course provides tremendous opportunities to network with fellow professionals, and is an experience that will not be forgotten for years to come.